-How can an international festival of contemporary creative dance and theatre contribute to the well-being of the planet?
-Since 2015, the FTA has undertaken sustainability initiatives and sought to fulfill its mission in compliance with rigorous environmental ethics based on the principles of reduction at source, recycling, carbon emission offsetting, and increased stakeholder awareness.
+How can an international dance and theatre festival contribute to the well-being of the planet?
+Almost ten years ago, FTA embarked on a sustainability journey that started with measuring its impacts.
+Today, building on our various achievements and the progress we have made, we seek to fulfill our mission in compliance with rigorous environmental ethics, based on the principles of reduction at source, recycling, carbon emission offsetting, and increased stakeholder awareness.

-With the support of the Réseau des femmes en environnement and its Conseil québécois des événements écoresponsables, the FTA is pursuing efforts aimed at continuously improving its practices, especially with regard to hosting and presenting shows but also in terms of its relationships to the land and citizens.
-The FTA wishes to carry out its mission while respecting the environment and educating audiences through its programming and activities.
+With the support of the Réseau des femmes en environnement and its Conseil québécois des événements écoresponsables, FTA continues to improve its practices with regard to its programming and overall activities, as well as its relationships to the land and citizens.

-The FTA has a responsibility toward people and the planet that impels it to reduce the negative impact of its activities and optimize their positive outcomes.
+Recognizing its responsibility toward the planet and its inhabitants, FTA seeks to reduce the negative impact of its activities and optimize their positive outcomes.

 Accessibility and inclusion

-The FTA seeks to contribute to inclusive arts practices and reach a diverse audience.
-It is committed to doing all it can to mitigate obstacles to participation by considering the needs of all audiences.
+FTA seeks to contribute to inclusive arts practices and reach a diverse audience.
+It is therefore committed to doing all it can to reduce barriers to participation by considering the needs of all audience members.

-The FTA is committed to encouraging all its stakeholders to adopt behaviours that give more consideration to the planet and its people.
-It also actively participates in the sharing of best practices within its field.
+FTA is committed to encouraging all its stakeholders to adopt behaviours that give more consideration to the planet and its people.
+In this regard, it actively participates in the sharing of best practices.

-The Festival’s sustainability committee ensures that each edition of the event meets the criteria for BNQ Standard 9700-253 – Responsible Event Management.
-The FTA therefore reports to the Conseil québécois des événements responsables (CQEER) on the five following elements: selection of suppliers; management of materials, water, and energy; waste management; selection of food; and the mobility of participants and users.
+For its 2023 edition, the Festival is proud to have reached the level 3 classification of the BNQ Standard for yet another year!
+Each edition of the event is classified based on BNQ Standard 9700-253 – Responsible Event Management.
+FTA therefore reports to the Réseau des femmes en environnement and its Conseil québécois des événements écoresponsables (CQEER) on the following five elements: selection of suppliers; management of materials, water, and energy; waste management; selection of food; and participant and user mobility.

-The Festival keeps track of all emissions generated by event-related transport, including the mobility of its team, invited artists and professionals, and festival attendees.
+The Festival keeps track of all carbon emissions generated by transportation during the event, including the mobility of its team, guest artists and professionals, and audience members.

 + $1,500 provided to Eau secours as carbon offsetting for the Holoscenes show (FTA 2022)

-The Festival promotes conscious and mindful use of resources on outdoor sites where it holds activities and in its Quartier général.
+The Festival encourages mindful use of resources on the outdoor sites where it holds activities and in its Quartier général.
 Recycling bins are installed on site, and compostable, recyclable, and disposable waste is weighed, making it possible to set concrete reduction targets.

 + 90% of equipment used is rented or borrowed (FTA 2022)